RayBB/openlibrary-docs/1_Everyone/Google-Summer-of-Code.md

 - Has done work to perform research and produce aids such as schemas, mock ups and designs, or diagrams to demonstrate how their solution works and that their solution will work
 - Demonstrates understanding or sensitivity to real world limitations, risks, and costs of potential solutions (e.g. budget, compute needs, accuracy of models, potential bias of solutions, etc)
 - Knows how to use their proposal well to answer staff's questions and respect our time -- does not include copious "filler" intro paragraphs or appeal to generic, indefensible, broad-sweeping solutions like "will solve using machine learning"

+### Contributing Effectively

+An essay on the topic by @mekarpeles: https://www.facebook.com/michael.karpeles/posts/10103690294172760

+We **love** when folks are passionate and eager to participate!
+I'd like to offer some tips on how one might use eagerness to their advantage (because it's also possible for eagerness to work against us).

+It can be tempting to demonstrate enthusiasm by showing we can jump into many different issues at once.
+However, one secret is: context switching across multiple projects is incredibly costly—for both contributors & staff.

+**Example:** Imagine being the only chef in a restaurant and there are 800 patrons who want to be fed different meals from a menu with 10 recipes.
+We could offer to cook for every patron at the same time, but then you may need to know 10 different recipes, switch between chopping / simmering / sautéing / baking / plating, making sure no one waits too long, that tables get their meals together, that no sauce gets burned, no ingredient gets missed, and that no dish is cold.
+And that patrons are happy with their meal (because otherwise it may get sent back and disrupt all the other dishes you're working on).

+In my experience (both in terms of making a bigger impact and gaining more experience), being given the opportunity to focus on a specific part of a project can both help a contributor better understand how each parts integrates together and allows us to align & stack our victories together to achieve greater impact.

+We get a lot of confidence when a contributor:
+* asks to work on an issue because it is part of a thought out plan, that they are able to execute on.
+* asks a clarifying question because the requirements are unclear or something seems strange about the approach

+One issue done well shows us a contributor:
+* has the ability to prioritize and strategically plan: to evaluate and identify which issues (and their parts) are important to the project and achievable to them
+* takes the time upfront to understand the issue and clarify questions before developing a solution that doesn't achieve the desired outcome
+* respects staff time by trying to make issues easier to review, following instructions, including screenshots, testing their code, maybe even asking chatgpt for feedback on their code before submitting (using tools available to them)

+### Good luck!